History of St Martin's

 Medieval features survive, notably wall-paintings, two piscinas, a priest’s door and two wooden chests.
 Furnishings include monumental brasses, linenfold panelling, 17C pulpit and livery cupboard, wall monuments and funeral hatchments.
 The stained glass windows are of 19C and 20C.

-A booklet, giving a more detailed history and illustrating features of the church building, is available at the back of the church priced £1.00.
+A Guidebook (price £3), giving further details and illustrating features of the church building, is available at the back of the church.